Comparing over-the-air update and package strategies

-It is very important that you select the correct over the air (OTA) package and patch management strategy for your system.
+It is very important that you select the correct over-the-air package update and patch management strategy for your system.
+Most edge devices are behind firewalls and thus an OTA software update functionality is very important.
 This article contains some best practices and discussions about advantages and disadvantages of different strategies.
-This is currently working for all debian based packages.
-We are working on similat functionality for RedHat rpm.
-Please contact us about this.
+This is currently working for all Debian based packages.
+Thus we cover over-the-air updates for Raspberry Pis, remote software updates for odroid and many other Debian based systems.
+We are working on similar functionality for RedHat rpm.
+Please contact us about this if you are interested.

-There are two ways to manage, update and install packages:
+There are two ways to manage, update and install packages remotely:

 from a repository (qbee function package management)